 Finding accommodations for this trip was a bit tricky—especially in Prague and Vienna.
 Prices were sky-high, even months in advance, and large apartments that could comfortably fit our group were few and far between.

 Eventually, I found a place in Vienna that looked lovely.
-It had strong reviews and a clean, modern style, though it was located well outside the city center.
+It had consistently strong reviews and a clean, modern style.
+But, was located well outside the city center.
 I booked it, thinking it was the best option at the time.
 But I kept checking for alternatives—just in case.
+We’ve learned that we are happier when we stay closer to the old town.

 One day, a new listing appeared: Central Stone Spacious Apartment.
 The location was much better.
 The photos looked clean and modern.
-The description said it was brand new—and honestly, it looked it.
+The description said it was new to booking.com—and honestly, it looked brand new.
 At the time, the apartment had a perfect 10 review score… from two reviews written by the same person.

-I hesitated, but decided to go for it.
+I hesitated because of the no cancellation policy, but decided to go for it.
 I canceled my original reservation and booked Central Stone instead.
 It was nonrefundable, so I paid the full $850 up front.
+I wasn’t expecting luxury; just a clean and comfortable space for cooking dinners, sleeping, and showering.
+For seven people.
+That’s what it advertised.

 Right after booking, I messaged the property owner to let them know we’d be arriving late at night.
 I also made sure to accurately list all seven guests—ages included—just as required.
+The price increased for each guest.
 Everything looked in order.

 Photo above: Bad first impression; but cosmetic, so I didn’t panic yet.